Call Center Agent Utilization – Achieving Optimum Efficiency with Visual Tools

 Live Visual Assistance is a technology that allows the service agent to visually connect with a customer through their smartphone camera or computer screen.
 This enables the agent to quickly understand and diagnose the problem and use Augmented Reality to visually guide the customer to a resolution.
 This technology is positively impacting efficiency KPIs as well as customer and employee satisfaction rates.

 A knowledge base is one of a call center’s most valuable assets, yet most are plagued with poor usability.
-In fact, over 70% of employees say they have difficulty finding and accessing the information they need to do their jobs effectively.
+In fact, over 70% of employees say that they have difficulty finding and accessing the information they need to do their jobs effectively.

 Visual Assistance provides a much needed boost to the knowledge base, creating a comprehensive visual resource for customer service reps, enabling them to quickly find an effective resolution using an image provided by the customer.
 The Visual Assistance provider begins by converting the company’s existing data into a visual format and uses Deep Learning AI to constantly expand and optimize the knowledge base.

 Agents play a vital role in contributing to the visual knowledge base during their ACW.
 If an agent determines that a device replacement is required, instead of writing up a lengthy report explaining the decision, they can simply save an image of the broken or defective device to the system.
 Often, agents may deprioritize ACW in order to meet their time-based metrics, but with Visual Assistance, ACW becomes quick, easy and rewarding, bringing down AHT.